 - Avoid sharing personal items such as toothbrushes, towels, and drinking glasses.

-- Take special care when traveling to countries that are more likely to have contaminated food and water.
-Only drink sealed bottled water, avoid ice cubes and brushing your teeth with tap water, and avoid eating raw foods, including vegetables.
+- Take safety steps in countries that are more likely to have contaminated food and water.
+Only drink sealed bottled water.
+Avoid ice cubes and brushing teeth with tap water.
+Avoid eating raw foods, including vegetables.